 Cartoonist Roz Chast is a brilliant interpreter of the everyday.
 Her cartoons depict neuroses, hilarity, angst and domesticity and are loaded with words, objects and patterns.
 More than 1000 of them have been printed in The New Yorker since 1978.

 Since then, nine collections have been published of Chast's work, most recently, Theories of Everything, a twenty-five year retrospective.
 Roz Chast is known for her cast of recurring characters - generally hapless but relatively cheerful “everyfolk.”
 In her cartoons, she addresses the issues of our time: guilt, anxiety, aging, families, friends, money, real estate, and as she would say, "much, much more!"
 The editor of The New Yorker, David Remnick, has called her “the magazine's only certifiable genius.”
 She recently collaborated with Steve Martin on the children's book The Alphabet from A to Y with Bonus Letter Z! published by Random House.
 Her children's book, Too Busy Marco, was published by Simon & Schuster and released in the Fall of 2010.
 The sequel, Marco Goes to School was released in 2012.
 Her most recent book for adults, What I Hate: From A – Z was published by Bloomsbury in October 2011.
 She has illustrated a book with songwriter Stephen Merritt called 101 Two-Letter Words to be published in Fall 2014.
-Chast is also working on Can’t We Talk about Something More Pleasant?, a book that chronicles her relationship with her aging parents as they shift from independence to dependence.
+Her newest book is Can’t We Talk about Something More Pleasant?, a book that chronicles her relationship with her aging parents as they shift from independence to dependence.
 Using handwritten text, drawings, photographs, and her keen eye for the foibles that make us human, Chast addresses the realities of what it is to get old in America today – and what it is to have aging parents today -- with tenderness and candor, and a good dose of her characteristic wit.

 "The wacky world Roz Chast has created in her cartoons is a parallel universe to ours, utterly recognizable in all its banalities and weirdnesses, but slightly askew..."Michiko Kakutani, The New York Times